Girl Scout dies, 3 hurt after tree falls at Camp Koch in Indiana

-CANNELTON, Ind. -- Authorities say a Girl Scout died and three other people were injured when a tree fell at a camp in southern Indiana.
+CANNELTON, Ind. -- An 11-year-old Girl Scout was fatally injured when a tree suddenly fell on her and three others as they walked along a gravel road at a southern Indiana campground, authorities said.

-Perry County Sheriff Alan Malone says two children and two adults were taken to hospitals after authorities responded around 11:30 a.m.
-Monday to a call that a tree had fallen on campers at Camp Koch.
-Malone says that one girl died in what he described as a "tragic accident."
+It was raining when deputies arrived at Camp Koch about 11:30 a.m.
+Monday but there had been no severe weather or lightning reported in the vicinity at the time, Perry County Sheriff Alan Malone said.
+The sheriff wasn't certain why the about 40-foot-tall (12-meter-tall) tree toppled, but said the ground was saturated from frequent rainfall over the past couple weeks.

-The girl has been identified to the Vanderburgh County Coroner's Office as 11-year-old Isabelle Meyer of Jasper, Ind.
+Officials said 11-year-old Isabelle Meyer of Jasper was pronounced dead at an Evansville hospital after suffering head and abdominal injuries when she was hit by the tree.
+Malone said two women, ages 50 and 55, suffered serious injuries but were hospitalized in stable condition Tuesday.
+A 10-year-old girl was treated for a hand injury.

 Girl Scout dies, 3 hurt after tree falls at Camp Koch in Indiana